fruit/sfDoctrineTablePlugin/README.markdown

     $q->select('a.*, c.title, ca.slug')->execute();

-  All relations starts with "C", this mean that joined Company table maps to "c" and Category maps to the "ca" (due to "c" is used).
+  All relations starts with "C", this mean that joined "Company" table maps to "c" and "Category" maps to the "ca" (due to "c" is used).

-  You have made a database refactoring and relation "Company" was removed.
+  You have made a database re-factoring and relation "Company" was removed.
   Next step is to fix the query given above by removing all things related to a "Company":

     [php]